BenHarrison11/logistic_growth/README.md

 ![](images/clipboard-2420605694.png)

+The estimate for the intercept (K) is 6.00e+10.
 Therefore my estimate for K is 6.00e+10.

 #### Estimates for parameters: